MLH-Fellowship/prep-project-22.P3.2/pull_request_template.md

 - [] My Pod Leader knows I'm working on this Pull Request
 - [] I've explained what the Pull Request is adding.
 - [] I've explained why this is important.
+- [] I am making a PR with `marcnjaramillo/prep-project-22.P3.2` and not `MLH-Fellowshipprep-project-22.P3.2`.

 ## Contributors
 *Mention the people who have worked on this issue.
 Also, use it as a space for giving shoutouts to people.*